adap/flower/examples/flower-client-authentication/README.md

 flower-superlink --certificates certificates/ca.crt certificates/server.pem certificates/server.key --require-client-authentication ./keys/client_public_keys.csv ./keys/server_credentials ./keys/server_credentials.pub
 ```

-To start a long-running Flower server and enable client authentication is very easy, all you need to do is to type
+To start a long-running Flower server and enable client authentication is very easy; all you need to do is type
-`--require-client-authentication` followed by the path to the known `client_public_keys.csv`, server's public key
+`--require-client-authentication` followed by the path to the known `client_public_keys.csv`, server's private key
-`server_credentials.pub`, and server's private key `server_credentials`.
+`server_credentials`, and server's public key `server_credentials.pub`.
+Notice that you can only enable client
+authentication with a secure TLS connection.

 ## Start the long-running Flower client (SuperNode)